 - Respite care

 - Supplemental services, on a limited basis, to complement the care provided by caregivers.

 How can I find out about caregiving resources in my community?

 There are resources with staff who can help you figure out whether and what kinds of assistance you and your care receiver may need.

 The local Area Agency on Aging (AAA or "triple A") is one of the first resources you should contact when help is needed caring for an older person.
 Almost every state has one or more AAAs, which serve local communities, older residents, and their families.
 In a few states, the State Unit or Office on Aging serves as the AAA.
 You can find your Area Agency on Aging in Virginia on this website by using the Quick Search keywords "area agency on aging" and your zip code.

-You can also call the National Eldercare Locator, a toll-free service funded by the Administration on Aging (AoA), at 800-677-1116.
+You can also call the National Eldercare Locator, a toll-free service funded by the Administration for Community Living, at 800-677-1116.
 The Eldercare Locator can help you find your local or state AAA.
 Eldercare Locator operators are available Monday through Friday, 9:00 a.m. to 8:00 p.m., Eastern Time.
 When contacting the Locator, callers should have the address, zip code, and county of residence for the person needing assistance.
-The Eldercare locator is also available online at www.eldercare.gov.
+The Eldercare locator is also available online at www.eldercare.acl.gov.

 If your family member has a limited income, he or she may be eligible for AAA services including homemaker home health aide services, transportation, home-delivered meals, chore and home repair as well as legal assistance.
 These government-funded services are often targeted to those most in need.
 While there are no income criteria for many services, sometimes you may have more service options if you can pay for private help.

 AAAs can direct you to other sources of help for older persons with limited incomes such as subsidized housing, food stamps, Supplemental Security Income, and Medicaid.

 Supportive services for the person needing care can include both in-home and community-based services, such as: